Law Admissions - Law School - Lewis & Clark

 All admitted International Exchange Students are selected at the discretion of their home institution based on a formal Memorandum of Understanding between the foreign institution and Lewis & Clark Law School.
 Immediately after your home institution informs the Law School of its selection, you should receive a detailed e-mail from us containing an outline of the required steps and associated deadlines.
 Associate Dean Libby Davis will contact you after your school lets us know you have been nominated to attend at the law school.

 Registration: Exchange students must select their own courses with the advice of their home institution.
 Associate Dean Libby Davis will be in contact with you after your home school lets us know you have been selected to attend here.
 You will be registered after your course choices are approved.

 Important: You will need to provide the following information AFTER Paola emails you with the required process details.

 1) Certificate of Financial Responsibility

 The U.S. government requires educational institutions to obtain evidence that applicants have adequate funds to pay for their educational and living expenses while studying in the United States.
 To comply, international students must complete a financial certificate and provide proof of funding as described.
 Paola will email you the current minimum costs associated with your program.
-You will then be instructed to complete the forms and email them to Liz.
+You will then be instructed to complete the forms and email them to Paola.

 2) Supplement for International Law/Graduate Student Applicants form

 You must complete a supplemental form in order for the Law School to issue the documents necessary to obtain an F-1 visa.

 3) It is up to you to monitor that all requirements are fulfilled within your arrival timeline.
 After receiving all necessary information, the Law School will provide an I-20 form valid for obtaining an F-1 visa.